By Tina Covone, Registered Dietitian and Certified Dietitian/Nutritionist at Vassar Brothers Medical Center

 Most of these diets provide very few calories, which does induce rapid weight loss, but is dangerous to body systems and may cause nutrient deficiencies.

-While on these diets, the body does not have enough energy normally provided from food and must be taken from body reserves.
+While on these diets, the body does not have enough energy normally provided from food, and the energy must come from the body reserves.

 Some of these diets require the addition of an excessive amount of salt, which can throw off electrolyte levels.